the16bitgamer/YourFlix/README.md

+# YourFlix MKII
+I am happy to say that there is now a more Advance version of YourFlix, with a lot more flexiability.
+However it does sacrifice the simplicity of this version.
+YourFlix Mk II has more advanced ui, better compatibility with mobile device, and is being activily worked on (when ever I can get to it)

+Check out the Git if you want more details: https://github.com/the16bitgamer/YourflixMkII

 # YourFlix
 YourFlix is (hopefully) a easy to use and to install Media Server/Web Application so you can stream movies and TV shows from your own media collection/HDD